DUNE/dune-justin/docs/tutorials.dune.md

 registered in MetaCat and Rucio, and temporarily store the output files in Rucio-managed storage at remote sites.

-To start with, run this command to view the dc4-vd-coldbox-bottom:default
+To start with, run this command to view the dc4-vd-coldbox-bottom.jobscript
 jobscript:

-    justin show-jobscript --jobscript-id dc4-vd-coldbox-bottom:default
+    justin show-jobscript --jobscript-git \
+      DUNE/dune-justin/testing/dc4-vd-coldbox-bottom.jobscript:01.00

 The comments at the top explain how to use the jobscript to process some VD coldbox files.
 For this tutorial though, please use these commands: